wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 <hr />

-## More on cloud #
+## More on languages #

-This is one of a series on cloud computing:
+This is one of a series on programming languages:

 {% include cloud_links.html %}